Have you ever wanted to paint or create or draw or write…

 Someone who may or may not have known anything about anything told you to start again and hide your light under a bushel and rethink what you were thinking and go back to the drawing board.

 See the stool right there on the left?

 It was my grandmother’s.

 She lived her life during a time when pearls and cocktails and poodle skirts and supper dances were a thing.

-Her hair was cut in a perfect bob and she teased up and wore cat eye glasses and looked like a movie star.
+Her hair was cut in a perfect bob and she teased up and wore cat glasses and drank Tab like it was water and looked like a movie star.
 She had a smile that lit up a room and a laugh that made you giggle and she was funny and witty and beautiful and knew how to rock a pair of capri pants and a set of rhinestone earrings.